Brimstone (2016 film): Release

 Brimstones first commercial release was in The Netherlands on 12 January 2017, becoming Martin Koolhoven's fifth consecutive hit film.
 The film was also released on 10 March 2017, in selected theaters and video on demand in the United States.
-It was sold to more than 80 countries in the world, making it the best sold Dutch movie ever.
+It was sold to more than 80 countries in the world, making it the best-sold Dutch movie ever.

+Box Office

+While the estimated production budget stood at $12 million, the film generated only $2.1 million in global box office revenue.